Grief Treatment Plans

 • Poor concentration

-While experiencing integrated grief, they may fall back into acute grief and briefly feel intense symptoms again.
-This regression is a normal part of the process and tends to happen around significant events, such as the loved one's birthday, anniversary, or holidays.
-Integrated grief represents feeling loss but accepting the reality to a point where the symptoms are no longer debilitating.
+While experiencing integrated grief, they may express feelings akin to acute grief, experiencing intense symptoms they originally thought they had moved past.
+This is a normal part of the process and tends to happen around significant events, such as the loved one's birthday, anniversary, or holidays.
+This experience may be distressing to the bereaved individual, and appear to be a symptom of regression, however, grief is not a linear experience.
+It is completely normal for one to oscillate between feelings of deep grief to feelings of peace.
+Integrated grief represents the process of "integration" of feelings of loss while engaging in life to a point where the symptoms are no longer debilitating.

-When transitioning from acute grief to integrated grief, a client may develop a form of complicated grief.
+Complicated Grief is the result of a set of factors that inhibit an individual from integrating their loss and resuming life after the death of a loved one.
 This type of grief brings on symptoms of acute grief for extended periods after losing a loved one.
-Often, they will experience frequent, debilitating memories of the deceased loved one and become ashamed that they cannot overcome their grief.
+Often, they may experience frequent, debilitating memories of the deceased love.
+This may also be accompanied by strong feelings of survivor guilt and wondering what they could have done to prevent the death from occurring.
 Other times, they may feel that enjoying their life and returning to their usual activities is a betrayal.
-Complicated grief tends to occur if:
+Complicated grief can occur if:

 • The deceased was very young, such as a child.